Oracle00999/Oracle00999/README.md

 - 🌱 I’m currently learning ...🤷‍♂️
 - 💞️ I’m looking to collaborate on ...🤷‍♂️
 - 📫 How to reach me ...🤷‍♂️
-- I will updated y'all when i know my field ...🤦
+- I will update y'all when i know my field ...🤦

 <!---
 Oracle00999/Oracle00999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.